Aryal-Rupesh/Project-I-BE-Computer-Pokhara-University/README.md

 ## Dataset

 We used secondary data collection method for this project.
-Global COVID-19 dataset provided by Johns Hopkins University which was in CSV format was imported
+Global COVID-19 dataset provided by Johns Hopkins University which was in CSV format was imported.

 ## Future Enhancement